 It turns out that number, which is still a bit below its pre-recession peak, has had a remarkably steady relationship to pay growth over the past 25 years.

 This graph tells a really neat, easy to understand story that makes the whole wage puzzle disappear.
-The graph uses the Department of Labor’s Employment Cost Index, which controls for the composition of the workforce, essentially tracking whether employers have to pay more in order to hire for the same kinds of jobs over time.
 Why was pay growth faster at the end of the 1990s (the green dots), even though the unemployment rate now is roughly the same?
 Because in reality more of the adult population had jobs.
 Why was pay growth slower a few years ago (shown by the yellow dots)?
 Because fewer people had jobs.
 It also suggests that the labor market, despite what the official unemployment rate would suggest, has lots of room for improvement before we have to worry about fast-rising wages fueling out-of-control inflation—which, again, is what the Fed ultimately fears.

 The one problem with this graph is that it’s admittedly, well, a little dumb.
 Or, to put it another way, it’s not the sort of sophisticated analysis that economists typically like.
 It’s only a simple correlation, two sets of numbers plotted against each other that just happen to march more or less in lockstep, which we all know does not actually prove causation.
 And there are lots of theoretical reasons to question whether the picture is actually showing us a meaningful pattern, or a coincidence.

 The most vocal critic has been Jason Furman, a widely respected economist at Harvard’s Kennedy School and former chair of President Obama’s Council of Economic Advisers.
 One of his big points is that the working-age employment rate isn’t necessarily “stationary”—meaning it doesn’t always just bounce back to the same level after a recession.
 Instead, it’s influenced by long-term, structural changes in the economy—the share of men with jobs has been declining for decades, for instance—and so using it to predict short-term, cyclical changes in the labor market doesn’t make much sense, in his opinion.
-He also dislikes that it measures pay growth using the Employment Cost Index.
+He also dislikes that it measures pay growth using the Employment Cost Index, which controls for the composition of the workforce, and essentially tracks whether employers have to pay more in order to hire for the same kinds of jobs over time.
 If we want to explain what’s happening with wages, Furman argues, we should look at actual wages.

 In the end, there is a simple, plausible explanation of why pay growth has been so slow, and if it’s correct, it suggests the Fed should be much more cautious about raising interest rates.
 Instead, though, our central bank is choosing to head off the theoretical possibility that rapid inflation might be lurking around the corner, while ignoring the evidence staring them in the face that it’s probably not.